-For more information about SBOL or to request to join our community, please email the SBOL Editors at firstname.lastname@example.org
+For more information about SBOL, or if you’d like to join our community, please email the SBOL Editors at email@example.com.
+Please include your name, institutional affiliation, and a brief description of why you are interested in joining.

-Detailed discussions about the SBOL specification and the library (libSBOL) are generally conducted through the SBOL Developers group (SBOL-dev) on Google Group and the SBOL-dev email list.
+Detailed discussions about the SBOL specification are generally conducted through the SBOL Developers group on the email list (email@example.com).
+Click here to view discussion archives.

 Many of the SBOL working group mailing lists are hosted on Google Groups.
 If you wish to join a group, go to the Google Group Directory at http://groups.google.com/grphp?hl=en and search for SBOL.
 Once you find a group you are interested in joining, click on the link to load that Group; after the Group page has loaded, click on the “Apply for Membership” or “Join Group” links or buttons (the verbiage differs depending on the settings placed on that mailing list.)
 If you can’t find the list you are looking for, please contact email@example.com